-Entrance to the Cathedral is via the main doors and is by ticket only.
+Entrance to the Cathedral is via the main doors and is by wrsitband only.

-When you arrive at the Cathedral site you will need to get your tickets out ready for checking.
+When you arrive at the Cathedral site you will need to ensure you are wearing your wristbands ready for checking.
 You may also be asked to open small bags for a bag search for security reasons.

 Please note, there are some items you cannot bring into the Cathedral.

 Parents are asked to note that it is not advisable to bring children under 10 years of age as the ceremonies can be dull and uncomfortable for them.
 There are no crèche provisions for children at the University.

 If you do need to bring children under 10 years, all children who require a seat will need a ticket to enter the Cathedral and reception.

 If your child becomes restless during the ceremony, it would be a kindness to others to take him/her from the venue as quickly and quietly as possible.